Summer Pool Maintenance

 This can also be done with a vacuum and hose or an automatic pool cleaner.
 You should regularly empty the basket in your skimmer and the basket in your pool pump.
 The pool pump and filter should run longer hours during the summer months.
 The extra circulation and filtration keeps dirt and debris out of the water.
 Leslie's recommend you run your pool pump 1 hour for every 10 degrees of outside temperature.

 You'll also need more sanitizer like chlorine during the summer months because of the higher temperatures, longer hours of sunlight and more people in the pool.
 Make sure your pool has a constant regular flow of chlorine into the water, either through salt system that generates chlorine or a floating chlorinator.
 You may also need to add larger doses of chlorine, this is called shocking or super chlorination.

-In addition to testing your water twice a week at home bring a sample to your local Leslies store every two weeks for free test and analysis.
+In addition to testing your water twice a week at home bring a sample to your local Leslies store every two weeks for Free 9-Point Water Test and analysis.
 Our trained team members will conduct a complete analysis of your water and give you step-by-step instructions on how to fix any pool problems and how to maintain your pool’s water chemistry.

 If you have any other questions about maintaining your pool, visit LesliesPool.com